 As a mentor, you have a unique opportunity to be a role model for elementary students.
-With chapters at 33 colleges and universities across Indiana, Illinois, Kentucky, New York, Ohio, Virginia, Maryland, and Missouri, we now have more than 2,800 college student volunteers.
+With chapters at 35 colleges and universities across Indiana, Illinois, Kentucky, New York, Ohio, Virginia, Maryland, North Carolina, and Missouri, we now have more than 3,200 college student volunteers.
 College Mentors creates student-run chapters on university campuses.
 What does being a mentor with College Mentors for Kids mean?

 College Mentors for Kids…